Proud member of the National Crime Victim Bar Association

 - Assaults in Public or Private Property: Property owners can be held liable under Georgia’s premises liability laws (OCGA § 51-3-1) if negligent security, such as poor lighting or lack of surveillance, contributed to the attack.

-By addressing the specific circumstances of each case, our dedicated sexual assault attorneys in Atlanta build a tailored legal strategy to maximize compensation and achieve justice for our clients.
+By addressing the specific circumstances of each case, our dedicated sexual assault lawyers build a tailored legal strategy to maximize compensation and achieve justice for our clients.

 How Long Do You Have to File a Sexual Assault Lawsuit in Georgia?